wellyshen/react-cool-form/docs/getting-started/3rd-party-ui-libraries.md

           value,
           parse,
           format,
+          onChange: (e, fieldValue) => {
-          // The handler takes the field's value as the second parameter that can be used to set the state
+            // The handler takes the field's value as the last parameter that can be used to set the state setValue(fieldValue);
-          onChange: (e: any, val: any) => {
-            setValue(val);
             onChange(e);
           },
           onBlur,